 Most importantly, being the Virtual CEO: Cloud Experience Owner means finding the right balance of between technology and user experience.
 Your role will be to strike the appropriate balance between this unlimited amount cloud technology, virtual compute capacity, thousands of applications, and a very pleasant, consistent, and simple user experience.

 That is your role: finding this balance.
-You want to harness cloud computing technologies to deliver competitive advantages, to reengineer business processes, to implement new business models, to save costs and provide budget predictability, and to acquire customers for your end-user companies.
+You want to harness cloud computing technologies to deliver competitive advantages, to re-engineer business processes, to implement new business models, to save costs and provide budget predictability, and to acquire customers for your end-user companies.

 However, you need ensure that your clients' employees, from the most junior associates to the executive team are receiving a positive and consistent user experience.
-They should not know if they are using a server from their back-office or one sitting in a data center in another part of the continent.
+They should not know if they are using a server from their back-office or one sitting in a datacentre in another part of the continent.
 They shouldn't know if they are using a security application downloaded on their machine or one hosted by the software provider in another part of the globe.
-In fact, they less they think about the Cloud, the better.
+In fact, they less they think about the cloud, the better.

 Over the next 12 to 18 months, as the reseller channel transforms internal business operations and external go-to-market strategies in order to successfully take advantage of cloud computing and IT-as-a-Service opportunities, consider how your role with your clients evolves to include this Virtual CEO: Cloud Experience Owner approach.

 Leverage the relationships you have with your clients and take advantage of trust they have in your company.
-Position yourself as an expert, actualize the benefits of cloud computing for them and strike the right balance between technology and user experience in their business.
+Position yourself as an expert, actualise the benefits of cloud computing for them and strike the right balance between technology and user experience in their business.
 As you do so, you will strengthen your relationships and create clients for life.